 Now I have to come clean.
 I did things a little out of the ordinary for this week’s review.
 As you know I watch the episode, then like everyone else (or not) go out and purchase the winning product the next day.
 Bring it home, try it and write it up.

 This week I had a recording malfunction.
-While I was out have an amazing dinner at 4 Fourteen in Surry Hills for a girlfriend’s birthday, my Foxtel QT decided to have the night off.
+While I was out having an amazing dinner at 4 Fourteen in Surry Hills for a girlfriend’s birthday, my Foxtel QT decided to have the night off.
 Much to my panic when I got home and attempted to watch it to make notes.
 All I had was the last 10 minutes when the winner was announced.

 So knowing Savva had won, I headed out bright and early to Woolworths, purchased the kebabs, came home, photographed and ate.
-Then watched last episode by other means.
+Then watched last night’s episode by other means.
 I only mention this in case it has swayed what I thought of the product in any way.

 Sarah tells her parents she wants to blow us away with her iconic Southern American pulled pork dish.
 That once Australians try pulled pork we will be hooked.
 Sarah, you know pulled pork has been a hot menu item for a few years now in the land down under?
 We have caught on.

 A special mention needs to go out to her dog Cooper.
 He retrieves cold cans of drink from the fridge.
 Sarah I see a massive business opportunity here, seriously I can.
-Continue and get your pulled pork out in the market place and with each packet sold you have training notes for the family dog.
+Continue and get your pulled pork out in the marketplace and with each packet sold you have training notes for the family dog.

 Can’t you see it?
 Come footy season it would be every mans’ dream.
 They have taught their dog how to retrieve a cold one from the fridge and have an ample supply of pulled pork sandwiches!

-Then we come to the fabulous kilt wearing Fabs, the Ewan McGregor channeling Scotsman.
+Then we come to the fabulous kilt wearing Fabs, the Ewan McGregor channelling Scotsman.
 He tells us he is competitive by nature and wants to win.
 He makes the ultimate ragu, but then again isn’t everyone’s personal ragu recipe the ultimate one?

 His ragu is full of childhood memories, his mother use to make it.
-What makes his ragu different, it has a great balance of flavours (doesn’t everybody’s), and is really meaty but not over the top with tomato.
+What makes his ragu different, it has a great balance of flavours (doesn’t everybody’s) and is really meaty but not over the top with tomato.
 When he isn’t cooking or working he tinkers with his banjo.

 The winner of last night is Savva, a fashion designer from Queensland, who loves being creative.
 His winning recipe is one that has been passed down through the family.
-Did everyone else go awe when they cut to the kitchen shot where he is making kebabs with his daughter and obviously continuing to pass down the recipe.
+Did everyone else go awe when they cut to the kitchen shot where he is making kebabs with his daughter and obviously continuing to pass down the recipe?